Information on the Large Yacht Codes

 It also included updates for the requirements for masts and rigging for sailing yachts and the latest technology in radio communication equipment.

-In due course 'LY3' will be replaced by the Red Ensign Group yacht code which is due to come into effect on 1 January 2019.
+LY3 has been replaced by the Red Ensign Group yacht code which came into effect on 1 January 2019.